 B. Admission to Analytica is by several pathways:

-Anyone is free to join the school by subscription as the initial stage of membership.
-Subscribing involves filling out a subscription form for the school and paying the relevant fees for participation in the school through seminars, cartels, intensive analysis, or core curriculum.
+Anyone can join the school by inscription as a Research Member as an initial stage of membership.
+Inscribing involves filling out an inscription form for the school and paying the relevant fees for participation in the school through seminars, cartels, assemblages, analysis, and other curricula.

-After at least one year of full participation in the school, one is eligible to join the school as a member and participate in the full operation of the school including any combination of seminars, cartels, intensive analysis, demonstrations, and assemblages, as well as the option of certification and discounts on core curriculum and intensive analysis.
+After a time of full participation in the school, one is eligible to join the school as an analyst member and participate in the full operation of the school including any combination of seminars, cartels, intensive analysis, demonstrations, and assemblages, as well as the option of certification on core curriculum, clinical training, and intensive analysis.
 Members have access to the school for giving demonstrations and adding to the archive and library of the curriculum.
 Members also have access to the clinic offices for intensive practice.
 Members also have access to the gallery, publisher, and other means for the production of analysis in extension.

 Certification for any member is optional and is only for those who desire a certain external recognition of achieved work.
-The certification process and curriculum are described in detail upon request for those already subscribed to the school.
-It involves several years participation as a member of the school as well as full completion of the core curriculum and intensive analysis.
+The certification process and curriculum are designed by each analysand and developed in detail by those already subscribed to the school.
+It involves some time of full participation as a Research and Analysand Member of the school as well as intensive analysis, curricula, and practice designed by each analysand.
+Any analyst or clinician can also obtain credits for academic or licensing procedures on an as needed basis.
 This can be completed in situ or virtually through phone, skype, podcast, webinar, and periodic in situ visits.

-Since Analytica is currently a not for profit organization we encourage you to contribute what you can.
-All fees go to support the school as a collective for the production and transmission of Analysis.
-If you can contribute more than the specified fee you are encouraged to do so.
-Conversely if you feel that you cannot afford the full fees for membership or for intensive analytic sessions reduced fees may be available by scholarship and work contribution on a case by case basis upon inquiry.
+Since Analytica is currently a not for profit organization we encourage members to contribute what they can beyond the nominal dues.
+All fees go to support the school as a collective for the production and transmission of Analysis and you are encouraged to contribute to this end.
+If you feel that you cannot afford the full fees for membership or for intensive analytic sessions reduced fees may be available by scholarship and work-study contribution on a case by case basis upon inquiry.